Leeadar/Checkers/README.md

 - Pawn’s value: 5 + row number (As long as the piece close to the end of the board it worth more)
 - King’s value = 5 + number of rows in the board + 2

-## Tools used for development :wrench:
+## Tools Used for Development :wrench:
 - .NET WinForms
 - C#
 - Microsoft Visual Studio